jross1326/sketch-copy-css/README.md

 # Sketch plugin to copy css attributes.

-Copy css - same as the default css copy but will convert line-height, font-size and letter-spacing to rem values.
+Copy css - same as the default css copy but will convert line-height, font-size and letter-spacing to rem values and colors and font-family to scss variables.

 ## Install